Section I: Civil Rules

 LOCAL RULE CV-3 Commencement of Action

 (a) Habeas Corpus and 28 U.S.C. § 2255 Motions.
 The clerk may require that petitions for a writ of habeas corpus and motions filed pursuant to 28 U.S.C. § 2255 be filed on a set of standardized forms approved by this court and supplied, upon request, by the clerk without cost to the petitioner.
-Petitioners who are not proceeding in forma pauperis must pay a $5.00 filing fee.
+Petitioners who do not proceed in forma pauperis must pay a $5.00 filing fee.
 See 28 U.S.C. § 1914(a).
 There is no filing fee for Section 2255 motions filed by prisoners in federal custody.

 (b) Page Limitation for Petitions for a Writ of Habeas Corpus and 28 U.S.C. § 2255 Motions.
 Absent leave of court, 28 U.S.C. §§ 2241 and 2254 habeas corpus petitions and 28 U.S.C. § 2255 motions and the initial responsive pleadings thereto, shall not exceed thirty pages in non-death penalty cases, and one hundred pages in death penalty cases, excluding attachments.
 Replies and sur-replies, along with all other motions and responses thereto, shall not exceed fifteen pages in length in non-death penalty cases and thirty pages in length in death penalty cases, excluding attachments.
-All documents that exceed ten pages in length shall include a table of contents and table of authorities, with page references.
-Such tables and certificates of service and conference of counsel shall not be counted against the indicated page limit.
+Documents that exceed ten pages in length must include a table of contents and table of authorities, with page references.
+Tables and certificates of service and conference are not counted against the applicable page limit.

-(c) Page Limitations in Civil Rights Lawsuits.
+(d) Page Limitations in Civil Rights Lawsuits.
 Absent leave of court, complaints and the initial responsive pleadings thereto filed in civil rights proceedings shall not exceed thirty pages, excluding attachments.
-All documents that exceed ten pages in length shall include a table of contents and table of authorities, with page references.
-Such tables and certificates of service and conference of counsel shall not be counted against the indicated page limit.
+Documents that exceed ten pages in length must include a table of contents and table of authorities, with page references.
+Tables and certificates of service and conference shall not counted against the applicable page limit.